 BIANCA KING Psychological Counsellor and Meditation teacher Geneva Mindfulness Lead Instructor

-Bianca first came across meditation in 1991, and since 1997 she has been practicing meditation daily to ground her own inner resources for well-being.
-The clear awareness and emotional balance that it encourages have been the cornerstone to her own life and work.
+Bianca first came across meditation in the early 1990’s and it soon became an important part of her life when she struggled with illness.
+She found that she needed to find inner resources when her normal, external ways of coping were no longer working.
+The clear awareness and emotional balance that it encourages have become part of her ongoing journey and the cornerstone to her own life and work.

 Bianca’s training and experience span both Eastern and Western perspectives on psychology and she draws upon these influences to help guide the therapeutic process and create a more powerful awareness of the benefits of mindfulness.
 Her qualifications include: